crotwell/pickax/README.md

   -s SEIS, --seis SEIS  Seismogram file, loaded at startup
 ```

-For example, using `simple.py` to initialize pickaxe, load data and open the picker window:
+For example, using `simple.py` to initialize pickax, load data and open the picker window:

 ```
-pickaxe -l simple.py
+pickax -l simple.py
 ```

 Or to view just a single file, ie quick look:
 ```
-pickaxe -s JKYD.mseed
+pickax -s JKYD.mseed
 ```

 # Keys